Discord-Robots/Discordjs-v14-Template/README.md

 - Sends an embed to the guilds system channel when a member joins and leaves.
 - Sends a message to the DevChannel when the bot is added to a new guild (and removed).
 - Added the ability to block guilds from using/inviting the bot.
+  - Will be adding ability for users to appeal directly in Bot's DM's (Will be checking to see if it is the owner of the appealed guild).
 - I am not adding a reload command due to having too many issues with the function.

 **Logs Everything to the console when starting**